How to Track Progress for Personal Goals (And Why Most People Get It Wrong)

 For a deeper look at how different approaches compare, see our guide on goal tracking methods compared.
 But here is a quick personality-to-method match:

-You love data and charts Spreadsheet with weekly chart review Visual trends keep you engaged
+| You love data and charts | Google Sheet with weekly charts | Visual trends keep you engaged |

-You need external reminders App with push notifications Automated prompts compensate for low initiation
+| You need external reminders | App with push notifications (such as Streaks) | Automated prompts compensate for low initiation |

-You process by writing Journal with weekly progress entries Narrative reflection deepens commitment and helps you process what worked and what did not
+| You process by writing | Journal with weekly progress entries | Narrative reflection deepens commitment and helps you process what worked and what did not |

-You juggle many goals at once Hybrid: app for daily plus spreadsheet for monthly Separates execution from strategy
+| You juggle many goals at once | Hybrid: app for daily plus spreadsheet for monthly | Separates execution from strategy |

 The key insight here is that measuring goal progress is not a one-size-fits-all activity.
-A reflective introvert might find deep value in a Sunday evening journal review but feel disconnected from a progress bar on a phone screen.
+A reflective introvert might find deep value in a Sunday evening journal reflection but feel disconnected from a progress bar on a phone screen.
 The same logic applies, more sharply, to anyone whose attention is hard to corral.

 Tracking progress with ADHD or executive-function challenges

 Choose a tool with built-in reminders and variable rewards, such as Habitica or Streaks.
 Barkley’s model of ADHD places self-regulation of motivation among the executive functions that are impaired [9], which fits what many people with ADHD report in practice: immediate feedback and the small, visible reward of a completed streak are easier to act on than a distant outcome.
-Keep your metrics to one or two at most.
-A 12-column spreadsheet creates exactly the kind of friction that derails follow-through.
-Lean on visual trackers, like color-coded charts or a wall calendar you mark each day, so progress is something you see rather than something you have to remember.
-And pair tracking with an accountability partner, because external structure does for executive function what an internal system often cannot.
-The recruiting steps in the Share stage below apply directly here.

 For ADHD and executive-function challenges, the best personal goal tracking method keeps metrics to one or two, makes progress visible, and adds one external check-in rather than a more elaborate system.